Ohio State Highway Patrol: Support staff

-The OSHP maintains nearly 1,000 support personnel, including load limit inspectors, motor vehicle inspectors, motor carrier enforcement inspectors, dispatchers, electronics technicians, and civilian specialists..
+The OSHP maintains nearly 1,000 support personnel, including load limit inspectors, motor vehicle inspectors, motor carrier enforcement inspectors, dispatchers, electronics technicians, and civilian specialists.

 History

 The Ohio State Highway Patrol was founded in 1933 under the command of Colonel Lynn Black.
-Originally, the Highway Patrol used solid black cars with the Flying Wheel on the door.
+Originally, the Highway Patrol used motorcycles alongside patrol cars, transitioning completely to only cars in 1955.
 In 1966, white cruisers made their appearance on the Ohio Turnpike.
 By 1972 all Ohio State Highway Patrol cruisers were white, which they remained until 1982 when they moved to sterling silver.
 The silver cars remained until 1991.
 In 1992, they moved to dark grey cruisers marked with the famous "flying wheel" insignia on the doors and a yellow stripe running the length of the car to make patrol cars more visible to motorists, in the hopes of avoiding trooper deaths related to accidents in Northern Ohio's strong winter storms.
 However, in 2002, the decision was made to transition the force back to white colored patrol vehicles with larger lightbars in response to a number of incidents where troopers were killed by inattentive motorists.
 Marked cruisers are once again silver in color.
 The emergency lighting system is now all blue with two red lights in the grille.
 The Patrol utilizes a variety of vehicles, including Dodge Durangos, Dodge Chargers, Ford Explorers, and Chevrolet Tahoes.
 The OSHP remains to this day a highly respected organization, having gained CALEA accreditation.
 The state patrol made the first state wide radio.

 As of 2019, Troopers carry the SIG Sauer P320 which replaced the SIG Sauer P226 DAK (Double-Action Kellerman) in .40 S&W, which had been in service since the early 2000s.
 The pistol prior to the P226 was the Beretta 96 .40 S&W pistol which is a .40 caliber version of the Beretta 92.